ivkremer/jquery-simple-combobox/README.md

 You can find reference in index.html and see [fiddles here](http://jsfiddle.net/user/ivkremer/fiddles/ "JSFiddle") to understand its features.

-You can change the name of a plugin in your code by changing ```var pname = 'scombobox';``` line (starting the script).
-Make sure your CSS class prefixes correcpond this name.
+To change the name of a plugin in your code you need to modify ```var pname = 'scombobox';``` line (starting the script).
+Make sure your CSS class prefixes correspond this name.

 ### IE8 compatibility ###